UK Value Investor

-My investment performance in 2017: A very long review
+My investment performance in 2017

-2017 was another year of above average investment returns in what is now a very old bull market.
+2017 was another year of above-average investment returns in what is now a very old bull market.

 As with previous year-end reviews, I’ll review my model portfolio’s performance against its various goals as well as the performance of the individual stocks I sold in 2017.